Skip to content

 How Veln handles this class of event

-Veln's analysis pipeline would have caught the colors/faker versions at multiple points:
+Veln's signal pipeline would have caught the colors/faker versions at multiple points:

 Cooling gate.
 The version was published and could be installed immediately by projects with loose version ranges.
-Veln's cooling gate would have held the new version for 2 hours with zero community observations, regardless of content.
+Veln's cooling gate refuses any version younger than the configured threshold (default: 2 hours), regardless of content.

 The broader lesson

 The colors/faker incident is a useful reminder that supply chain security is not just about external attackers.
 Authorized maintainers are part of the trust surface.
 Veln's verification pipeline doesn't distinguish between "malicious actor who compromised an account" and "legitimate maintainer who decided to publish broken code."
-It treats any unexpected behavioral change as worth examining.
+It treats any unexpected change — a brand-new version, a maintainer drift, a file-tree diff against the previously installed bytes — as worth examining.

-Veln's behavioral sandbox and diff analysis catch intentional breakage as readily as malicious attacks.
+Veln's cooling gate, integrity fingerprinting, and install-script pattern analysis catch intentional breakage as readily as malicious attacks.